BogdanovTimm/NotesOblivion/💻 IT/MinIO/MinIO Theory.md

 Quorum - a minimum number of drives that must be available to perform a task.
 Types of Quorum:
 * Reading-Quorum - always equals the configured number of Parity-HDD-Disks.
 So, you can read objects unless the Erasure-Set has lost any drives more than number of Parity-HDD-Disks.
 * Writing-Quorum - if number of Parity-HDD-Disks is less than 1/2 of all drives in the Erasure-Set, then Write-Quorm = number of Parity-HDD-Disks.
 If number of Parity-HDD-Disks is 1/2 f number of all HDD-Disks, then Writing-Quorum = number of Parity-HDD-Disks + 1.
+It is needed to prevent split-brain scenario, where there are 2 MinIO-Clusters instead of a one.

 Typically, MinIO requires a higher number of available drives to maintain the ability to write objects than what is required to read objects.